What is the CUMIPMT Function?

-We will do this for all years.
+We will do this for each year of the loan term.
 As seen in the screenshot above, the start and end periods change for each year.
 To avoid errors, we can use a formula.
 I used the following formula for the start_period:

 For the end_period, I used the following formula:

 As seen above, the interest rate charged is on a per annum basis.
-We need to convert them into a monthly rate (10%/12).
+We need to convert it to a monthly rate (10%/12).
 It is the period rate in our table above.

-Also, there are 60 total payments, as we would be making monthly payments.
+Also, there are 60 total payments, since we are making monthly payments.